hieule3004/heket/README.md

 `a = "foo" / "bar"`

-You could use Heket to produce an AST representation of this simple grammar via the following:
+You can use Heket to produce an AST representation of this simple grammar via the following:

 `````js
 var Heket = require('heket');